ambv/kitdjango/README.rst

  * a ``badges`` app which enables users to receive badges for actions on the website

- * ``Choices``: an enum implementation for Django forms and models (with predefined classes for languages, countries, etc.)

  * extensions for ``settings.py`` (current directory resolution, namespace package support, settings profile support)